scarabdesign/EmailClientProof/README.md

 ./EmailClient.Mailing.exe "myAddress@gmail.com" "XXXX XXXX XXXX" "smtp.gmail.com" 587 "toAddress@gmail.com" "This is the subject" "This is the body"
 ```

 Running this command will send the email and exit.
-To see the command line output, you can run the command without any arguments.
+To see the command line options, you can run the command without any arguments.

 ## Possible Future Improvements